Skip to main content

 Backend Loop

-1. Scaffold a workspace
+1. Scaffold an API workspace

-webstir init my-backend --server-only
+webstir init api my-backend

 cd my-backend